Challenge

 Duration:

-Our goal is to help you unlock the entrepreneurial potential of your research — or your contribution to industry challenges — and build a strong foundation for future collaborations, ventures, and transfer projects.
+Our goal is to help you unlock your contribution to industry challenges — and build a strong foundation for future collaborations, ventures, and transfer projects.

 Validated potential